 9) Facilitate Support Groups

 Foster parents live in a unique world of state regulations, bio-parent visits and licensing guidelines as well as experience the emotions that come along with loving vulnerable children.
 Give them a place to connect, share experiences and encourage one another.
+Check out my new book, ReFraming Foster Care: Filtering Your Foster Parenting Journey Through the Lens of the Gospel!
+It's got group discussion questions attached to each chapter so it can be used in a group setting!

 Pray for them.
 They are engaged in a spiritual battle over the lives of incredibly vulnerable children.
 They are standing on the frontlines and in the gaps for these kids while willingly placing themselves in the path of the Enemy's attacks.